Michèle G. Turner ’81, EdD ’14

 Tensie Taylor ME ’14

-Tensie Taylor serves as the assistant director of the USC Black Alumni Association.
+Tensie Taylor serves as the Associate Director of the USC Black Alumni Association.
 In this position, she manages the BAA’s Legacy Through Leadership alumni mentoring program, plans, coordinates and oversees programming and events, and also oversees social media for the BAA to include the BAA’s Young Professionals group.

 A North Carolina native, Taylor earned a BA in communication—media concentration—and a minor in psychology from North Carolina State University (NCSU) in 2009.
 She then went to work for the University of North Carolina (UNC) General Administration, where she assisted then UNC President Erskine Bowles and served on committees to increase student retention and graduation rates.

 In 2011, Taylor returned to NCSU to work as a diversity program coordinator for her alma mater’s Office of Institutional Equity and Diversity.
 In this role, she created programs to educate faculty, staff, students and NCSU community members about diversity and relevant issues.